 in the market to ensure that international payments and

-receipts are equal, the exchange rate rises from e1
+receipts are equal (at equilibrium), the exchange rate rises from e1

 to e2.
 At the new exchange rate,

 spending on imports rise from 0-A1 to 0-A2 to equal exports.
 Imports

 increase because the higher exchange rate makes them

 cheaper.
 In the same way as for the example with fixed exchange rates, the income from

 exports has increased form 0-A1 to 0-A2.
 However, the higher exchange rate has made domestic products

 relatively more expensive and so spending on domestic products